On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Introduction

 Encouraged by the partial success of the 3D simulations, a variety of phenomenological 1D approaches have been used to mimic the 3D models and have linked the character of the progenitor and the explodability \citep{O'connor2011,Ugliano2012,Ertl2016,Sukhbold2016,Ebinger2020}.
 The authors enlarge the neutrino luminosity and hence neutrino-heating to obtain the successful explosions since spherically symmetric 1D simulations cannot revive shocks \citep[e.g.,][]{Sumiyoshi2005}.
-The studies found that several parameters govern the explodability: e.g., compactness, $\xi_{M}$; $M_4$ and $\mu_4$.
-Those approaches are useful to compare the distribution of the observed properties \citep{Horiuchi2014,Pejcha2015} and to estimate diffusive supernova neutrino background integrating all neutrino flux from the past supernovae \citep{Horiuchi2018,Horiuchi2021,Kresse2021}.
+The studies found that several parameters govern the explodability: e.g., compactness, $\xi_{M}$; $M_4$ and $\mu_4$ \footnote{Here, $\xi_M \equiv \frac{M/M_\odot}{R(M) / 1000\,{\rm km}}$, $M_4 \equiv \left.M\right|_{s=4}/M_\odot, \quad \mu_4 \equiv \left.\frac{{\rm d} m / M_\odot}{ {\rm d} r /1000\,{\rm km}}\right|_{s=4}$, where $M$, $R$ and $s$ are enclosed mass, radius and entropy per baryon, respectively. $M_4$ and $\mu_4$ are evaluated at the radius where the entropy is $4\,{\rm k}_{\rm B}$. }.
+Those approaches are useful to compare the distribution of the observed properties \citep{Horiuchi2014,Pejcha2015} and to estimate diffusive supernova neutrino background integrating all neutrino flux from the past supernovae \citep{Lunardini2012,Horiuchi2018,Horiuchi2021,Kresse2021,Ashida2022,Ashida2023,Ekanger2022}.

 One current hot topic in this field is a discrepancy between the prediction in the phenomenological and self-consistent models. \cite{Burrows2020} have performed that 3D simulations, changing the progenitor mass systematically.
-They claim that the compactness does not govern the explodability \citep[see also][for 2D studies]{Nakamura2015,Summa2016,O'Connor2018_2D}.
+That and the following works \citep{Wang2022,Tsang2022} claim that the compactness does not govern explodability \citep[see also][for 2D studies]{Nakamura2015,Summa2016,O'Connor2018_2D}.
 The previous phenomenological studies just enlarged the neutrino luminosities by hand.
 Though this treatment would be motivated by the fact that turbulent effects make a longer residency timescale in the gain layer \citep{Murphy2008,Hanke2012,Nordhaus2010}, the convective effects of the self-consistent simulations would not be the same as the phenomenological one.